davidtheclark/postcss-simple-mixin/README.md

 ```

 Some guidelines to obey (violations should throw errors):
-- Includes must *not* be at the root level.
+- Includes must *not* occur at the root level.
+They must occur inside a rule set.
 - Mixins must be defined *before* they are included.

 ### Plug it in to PostCSS

-Just like any other PostCSS.
-There are no frills and no options, so it should be straightforward.
+Plug it in just like any other PostCSS plugin.
+There are no frills and no options, so integration should be straightforward.
 For example:

 ```js
 var fs = require('fs');